3mdeb/fwupd-bsd-documentation/dragonflybsd/esrt-api.md

 ## Verification

-Kernel and bootloader from 3mdeb sources should be installed which was described in [Building custom kernel](#Building-custom-kernel) section.
+Kernel from 3mdeb sources should be installed which was described in [kernel compilation](#kernel-compilation-and-installation) section.
 To verify ESRT tables functionality you need to load EFI runtime module:

 ```